wikimatze/wikimatze.de/source/_drafts/2012-09-05-installing-a-new-machine.md

 ```

-Now can just copy the iso directly on the stick and use that
+Now can just copy the iso directly on the stick and use that.

 ## Update Packages information